• Skip to primary navigation

 Other than that, that's really all you need to know about the recipe.

-A quick, easy weeknight or weekend meal that requires less than 10-15 minutes prep time and doesn't heat up your kitchen.
+A quick, easy weeknight or weekend meal that requires less than 10-15 minutes of prep time and doesn't heat up your kitchen.

 Crock Pot Southwest Pork from Living Well Kitchen